driv/website/content/en/docs/faq/getting-started/topology.md

 The Topology Service interfaces are defined in our code in go/vt/topo/, specific implementations are in go/vt/topo/<name>, and we also have a set of unit tests for it in go/vt/topo/test.

 {{< info >}}
 If starting from scratch, please use the `etcd` implementation.
-The Consul implementation is deprecated, although still supported.
 {{< /info >}}

 ## How do I choose which topology server to use?

-The first question to consider is: Do you use one already or are you required to use a specific one?
+The first question to consider is: do you use one already or are you required to use a specific one?
 If the answer to that question is yes, then you should likely implement that rather than adding a new server to run Vitess.
+However, in large implementations, it makes sense to run a separate topology server dedicated to Vitess.
+This avoids "noisy neighbor" problems.

-If the answer to that question is no, then we’d recommend that you use etcd if you can, otherwise we’d recommend that you use ZooKeeper.
+By default, we recommend that you use etcd if you can, otherwise you may use ZooKeeper.

 ## How do I implement etcd (etcd2)?